 2 July 2018

 Fancy a stroll?
-Check out our detailed walk directions for seven fabulous walks along the coast, onto the downs, or head to the city to explore Norwich’s green spaces, history and architecture
+Check out our detailed walk directions for eight fabulous walks along the coast, onto the downs, or head to the city to explore Norwich’s green spaces, history and architecture

 Stiffkey to Blakeney